ruttyj/PlayDealLegacy/README.md

 Built with React, RxJs, NodeJs & SocketIO
 This was a passion project created during the COVID-19 quarantine.
-Disclaimer** This was my first React, NodeJs, SocketIO project.
+This was my first React, NodeJs, SocketIO project and first time making a multiplayer game, so the game was not architected very cleanly.
+I have decided to rewrite this game again given what I have learned.
+Please see https://github.com/ruttyj/PlayDeal/

 # Get running in development